Compare Uninsured/Underinsured Motorist (UM/UIM) Coverage: Rates, Discounts, & Requirements [2023]

 On This Page

-Uninsured motorist insurance will pay your accident bills if the driver who hits you doesn’t have liability auto insurance coverage.
-Liability auto insurance is required in most states and pays for other drivers’ accident bills if you cause an accident.
-So if the driver who damaged your vehicle doesn’t have the required insurance, uninsured motorist insurance will cover your bills.
+Uninsured motorist insurance covers your accident expenses if the driver who hits you does not have liability auto insurance coverage.
+Liability auto insurance is required in most states and pays for damages when you cause an accident.

 Variations of Uninsured/Underinsured Motorist Insurance